Fats and oils are neutral compounds made up of:

 - Delayed wound healing

-The European Food Safety Authority (EFSA) recommends a daily intake of 250 mg EPA and/or DHA daily (as of March 2010).
+The European Food Safety Authority (EFSA) recommends a daily intake of 250 mg of EPA and/or DHA (as of March 2010).

-DHA and EPA should always be taken with the meal richest in fat.
+DHA and EPA should always be taken with the meal highest in fat.

-In recent years, further studies have shown that a dose of >2 g EPA/DHA per day is necessary for the prevention and treatment of common diseases:
+In recent years, further studies have shown that a dose of &<2 g EPA/DHA per day is required for the prevention and treatment of common diseases:

-- 2.2 g for good memory performance and to prevent Alzheimer's (Charité study, published in the Journal of Alzheimer Disease 02/2016)
+- 2.2 g for good memory performance and to prevent Alzheimer's disease (study by Charité, published in the Journal of Alzheimer Disease 02/2016)

-- 2.7 g for rheumatism and for the gradual reduction of non-steroidal anti-inflammatory drugs (NSAIDs) (Lee YH1, Bae SC, Sng GG., 2012)
+- 2.7 g against rheumatism and for the gradual reduction of non-steroidal anti-inflammatory drugs (NSAIDs) (Lee YH1, Bae SC, Sng GG., 2012)

-There is a widespread misconception that alpha-linolenic acid (ALA) can be converted into EPA and DHA by the body and that vegetarians and vegans can therefore only meet their EPA and DHA requirements by consuming linseed oil, for example.
-Only a fraction of about 5% of ALA can be converted into EPA and ~0.5% into DHA.
-It is therefore not possible to ensure an adequate supply of the biochemically important DHA and EPA fatty acids without consuming fish or algae oil!
+It is a widespread misconception that alpha-linolenic acid (ALA) can be converted by the body into EPA and DHA, and that vegetarians and vegans can therefore meet their EPA and DHA requirements simply by consuming, for example, flaxseed oil.
+Only a fraction of ALA, approximately 5%, can be converted into EPA and ~0.5% into DHA.
+Therefore, it is not possible to ensure an adequate supply of the biochemically important DHA and EPA fatty acids without consuming fish or algae oil!

 Health Claims

-The scientifically proven effects of a dietary supplement are called “health claims”.These are as follows for DHA and EPA:
+The scientifically proven effects of a dietary supplement are referred to as "health claims".These are as follows for DHA and EPA:

 - EPA and DHA contribute to normal heart function

-- EPA and DHA contribute to the maintenance of normal triglyceride concentrations in the blood
+- EPA and DHA contribute to the maintenance of normal triglyceride levels in the blood.

 - DHA contributes to the maintenance of normal brain function

-- Maternal intake of docosahexaenoic acid (DHA) during pregnancy and breastfeeding contributes to the normal brain development of the fetus and the breastfed child
+- Maternal intake of docosahexaenoic acid (DHA) during pregnancy and breastfeeding contributes to the normal development of the brain of the fetus and breastfed child.

 - Maternal intake of docosahexaenoic acid (DHA) during pregnancy and breastfeeding contributes to the normal development of the eyes of the fetus and the breastfed child.